Relevant Experience & Training

 Why I Teach

-I encourage everyone I teach, to connect the dots between their practice on and off the mat.
-Blending, Mindfulness, Hatha, Flow and Embodied Yoga principles to support you to let go of a shapes-based practice, focusing more on awareness and what feels good for your particular body.
+I encourage everyone I teach to connect their practice on and off the mat.
+I blend mindfulness, Hatha, Flow, Embodied Yoga principles, and especially Yoga Nidra, guiding you to move beyond a shapes-based practice and focus on awareness and what feels right for your unique body and mind.

-For 15 years I worked as a youth and community worker, supporting homeless and refugee communities in Manchester and Brighton, in the UK.
-I case-worked hundreds of people, suffering with substance use disorders and mental health issues such as depression and anxiety, supporting them to move forward in their lives.
-For two years, I taught mindfulness and yoga in a rehabilitation centre in Spain for addiction, eating disorders and trauma.
+Before focusing full-time on yoga, I worked for 15 years as a youth and community worker supporting homeless and refugee communities in Manchester and Brighton.
+I case-worked hundreds of people facing substance use disorders and mental health challenges, helping them take steps forward.
+I also taught mindfulness and yoga in a rehabilitation centre in Spain for addiction, eating disorders, and trauma.

 Sally is a wonderfully intuitive yoga teacher.
 She understands that yoga is for the individual rather than a fad and encourages you to find your own path.
 Her yoga Nidra sessions have really helped me sleep.